Want to cut wood with your Cricut Explore Air 2? It’s not impossible! You just need the deep cut blade and a little hacking. Here’s how to do it!

 Check out my tutorial for how to make wooden silhouette art with a Cricut!

-To cut thicker materials using an Explore machine, you need to use the Deep Cut Blade.
+To cut thicker materials using an Explore machine, you need to use a Deep Cut Blade.

 It works with the Explore and Maker machines.